 We have all been there, having a healthy or not-so-healthy relationship with food for days, weeks, or months at a time.
 And yes I say relationship because there are good days and bad days, sometimes food gives you tons of energy, sometimes it brings you down, and you might even cheat every so often.

 Ever since I was in high school I have really struggled with finding a healthy balance with my diet.
-I spent years of not eating enough or binge eating when stressed or emotional.
-I am still working on maintaining a consistant healthy balance but I have learned a lot about myself and how food makes me feel along the way.
-I choose to eat healthy because I enjoy how my body feels when I nourish it with natural foods.
-But that’s just me, I truly have come to enjoy eating a healthy diet with a few treats or cheat meals here and there.
-It also helped me to learn that when you want to lose weight meal delivery is an option, for those days when you don’t have the energy to go food shopping for healthy ingredients but you don’t want to undo all of your hard work by getting a take away.
+I spent years not eating enough or binge eating when stressed or emotional.
+I am still working on maintaining a consistent healthy balance.
+And that is why some of my friends who had seen me struggling with eating disorders had recommended me to take help from professionals.
+Binge eating helplose weight meal delivery is an option, for those days when you don’t have the energy to go food shopping for healthy ingredients but you don’t want to undo all of your hard work by getting a takeaway.
 I definitely have regrets after some meals from overeating or eating foods that don’t make me feel good.
 But I have learned I can’t let one bad meal, day, or week of eating bring me down.
 Rather I use it to motivate myself to get back on a healthy track.

 I have tried so many diets and plans, but nothing ever seems to work long term.
 When I came across one particular list of diets for weight loss I realised I was doing everything wrong.
 I needed to learn about the foods I was eating, what my body really needs, and to slowly change the way I think about food.